-In addition to the jumbled mess of recreational, medical, and decriminalized versions of legalization, yet some other states have passed laws for CBD-only legalization, even though marijuana itself is still illegal on both the medical and recreational levels.
+In addition to the jumbled mess of recreational, medical, and decriminalized versions of legalization, some other states have passed laws for CBD-only legalization, even though marijuana itself is still illegal on both the medical and recreational levels.

-If you are unfamiliar with CBD, it is basically a therapeutic compound from marijuana that has tons of medical components, but produces no high.
+If you are unfamiliar with CBD, it is basically a therapeutic compound from marijuana that has tons of medical components but produces no high.
 There are some marijuana strains that have been bred specifically to contain high amounts of CBD and practically zero THC (the component that gets you high), but the majority of people who use CBD use either edibles, topical ointments, or oil drops that you place under the tongue.